 |Ease of use||❌||✅|

-However, if you don’t have much money to spare, CyberGhost is a decent choice, too.
-Even though it doesn’t keep up with ExpressVPN in certain areas, it’s actually a really strong VPN service that deserves a lot of recognition.
+Even though it doesn’t keep up with ExpressVPN in certain areas, CyberGhost s actually a really strong VPN service that deserves a lot of recognition.
 This can be a good pick if you're on a tight budget, too.